 Kirstie Cohen is a rare voice in Scottish painting, as both a traditionalist and an abstract artist, her work fuses the geographical with the intensely psychological.
 Seen through her eyes, the hills and skies of Scotland becomes a highly subjective, internal monologue – a representation of the solitary self.
-Conversely, under her gaze, the figure assumes the forms and colours of an obscure landscape replete with distant peaks and gullies, inseparable from its environment.

 Introduction by Arlene Searle